Safety-Critical Control with Input Delay in Dynamic Environment: Safety of Systems with Input Delay

 \proof Assumption~\ref{assump:history_environment} yields $(x_{0},e_{0}) \in S_{\rm e} \Rightarrow (x(\vartheta),e(\vartheta)) \in S_{\rm e}$, ${\forall \vartheta \in [0,\tau]}$, thus what remains to prove is ${(x(\tau),e(\tau)) \in S_{\rm e} \Rightarrow (x(t),e(t)) \in S_{\rm e}}$, ${\forall t \geq \tau}$.
 This is equivalent to ${(x_{\rm p}(0),e_{\rm p}(0)) \in S_{\rm e} \Rightarrow (x_{\rm p}(t),e_{\rm p}(t)) \in S_{\rm e}}$, ${\forall t \geq 0}$ based on the definitions of $x_{\rm p}$ and $e_{\rm p}$.
 According to the proof of Theorem~\ref{thm:safety_delay}, $x_{\rm p}(t)$ is governed by the delay-free dynamics~(\ref{eq:system_pred}).
 Hence, Theorem~\ref{thm:safety_environment} is directly applicable to this delay-free system considering the environment given by $e_{\rm p}$.
 This provides ${(x_{\rm p}(0),e_{\rm p}(0)) \in S_{\rm e} \Rightarrow (x_{\rm p}(t),e_{\rm p}(t)) \in S_{\rm e}}$, ${\forall t \geq 0}$ as desired, which completes the proof. \qedsymbol

-\begin{rem} Theorem~\ref{thm:safety_delay_environment} ultimately leads to controllers that depend on the state $x$, the input history $u_t$, and the state of the environment given by $e$, $\dot{e}$.
-An example is the following quadratic program:
+\begin{rem} Theorem~\ref{thm:safety_delay_environment} ultimately leads to controllers that use the state $x$, the input history $u_t$, and the state of the environment given by $e$, $\dot{e}$.
+An example is the following QP:

-with ${x_{\rm p}=\Psi(\tau,x,u_t)}$, ${e_{\rm p} = \Gamma(\tau,e)}$ and ${\dot{e}_{\rm p} = \dot{\Gamma}(\tau,e,\dot{e})}$, cf.~(\ref{eq:QP_environment},~\ref{eq:QP_delay}). \end{rem}
+with ${x_{\rm p}=\Psi(\tau,x,u_t)}$ and ${e_{\rm p} = \Gamma(\tau,e)}$, cf.~(\ref{eq:QP_environment},~\ref{eq:QP_delay}). \end{rem}

-\begin{rem} In practice, the future state of the environment given by $e_{\rm p}$ is unknown, we can only potentially provide an estimate $\hat{e}_{\rm p}$ with corresponding estimate $\hat{\dot{e}}_{\rm p}$ for the derivative.
-Robustness with respect to {\em environment prediction errors} is a significant problem since the evolution of the environment is often more uncertain than the dynamics of the control system.
-Robustness can be addressed similarly to Section~\ref{sec:ECBF_robustness}, as discussed below.
-For simplicity, we assume that the dynamics of the control system~(\ref{eq:system_delay}) is well-known and its state can be predicted with negligible error (${\hat{x}_{\rm p}=x_{\rm p}}$); otherwise prediction errors could be overcome based on Remark~\ref{rem:prediction_error}.
+\begin{rem} In practice, the environment's future state $e_{\rm p}$ and its derivative $\dot{e}_{\rm p}$ are unknown, and we can only provide estimates $\hat{e}_{\rm p}$ and $\hat{\dot{e}}_{\rm p}$.
+Robustness against {\em environment prediction errors} is a significant problem since the evolution of the environment is typically more uncertain than the dynamics of the control system.
+Robustness can be addressed similarly to Section~\ref{sec:ECBF_robustness}, as follows.
+For simplicity, we assume that the dynamics of the control system~(\ref{eq:system_delay}) is well-known and its state is predicted with negligible error (${\hat{x}_{\rm p}=x_{\rm p}}$); otherwise prediction errors could be overcome based on Remark~\ref{rem:prediction_error}.
 Then, the approach of Proposition~\ref{prop:mrcbf_environment} can be applied to achieve robustness against environment prediction errors, via the condition: